-- The time frame (opening or closing) for submission of applications and where they should be mailed or delivered. - Any limitations to who may apply such as maximum income as well as the methodology of rent determination- (minimum rent or 30% of adjusted gross income, whichever is higher) - Unit sizes for which applications are being taken. - Must have the demonstrated ability to pay the base rent if below the income level at which the base rent is set. - If there is an open ended application process, the waiting list may be closed when a maximum number of applications are received.
-Applications received until the notice is published will be taken even if the maximum number is achieved. - Persons with disabilities may request a reasonable accommodation to ensure that they can be put on the waiting list. - State the BHA applicants can contact if they need a reasonable accommodation to apply for the housing opportunity.
+- The time frame for submission of applications and where they should be mailed or delivered. - The any limitations to who may apply such as maximum income as well as the methodology of rent determination- (minimum rent or 30% of adjusted gross income, whichever is higher) - Unit sizes for which applications are being taken. - Must have the demonstrated ability to pay the base rent if below the income level at which the base rent is set. - The waiting list may be closed when a maximum number of applications are received. applications received

+- until the notice is published will be taken even if the maximum number is achieved. - Persons with disabilities may request a reasonable accommodation to ensure that they can be put on the waiting list. - State who at the BHA applicants can contact if they need a reasonable accommodation to apply for the housing opportunity.